Muirfield/pocketmine-plugins/INDEV/LiveSigns/README.md

 ## Overview

-LiveSings is a plugin to display texts in signs from a number of sources and can change automatically as the sources change.
+LiveSings is a plugin to display texts in signs or as floating text from a number of sources and can change automatically as the sources change.

 Currently available sources: